ABiiitH/Research-Work/README.md

 # Research work
-Till now i have take methylation and expression data from Metabric cohort and tried to compute cross correltation between them to see of hypermethylation affects the downstream gene expression.
+Till now i have take methylation and expression data from Metabric cohort and tried to compute cross correlation between them to see how hypermethylation affects the downstream gene expression.

 ## Hypothesis